jjfraney/bells/server/README.md

 The belltower sends control signals to the actual media player.

 Currently, the only media player supported is Music Player Deamon, MPD.
-MPD is a well known linux media player service.
+Capability to use a different player is not a goal of belltower at this time.

-The command line tool 'mpc' can control the player.
+The command line tool 'mpc' can control the MPD player.
-The Belltower sends the same commands that mpc would send to the MPD.
-The Belltower component sends MPC commands to the configured MPD player.
+The Belltower component sends commands to the configured MPD player over a network connection or unix socket.

-The external media player will drive the audio subsystem to play the sample on the audio device.
+The media player will drive the audio subsystem to play the sample on the audio device.
 The audio device should be preconfigured and the media player loaded with samples and verified